DDMAL/CATDOES/Gen_Transkribus/Gen_Transkribus_observations.md

 First, the result of the tests I described above, with two reminders:

-1. My goal for these models is to have lines of text under chant text, initials, and rubrics, and to haave one region per chant and per rubric;
+1. My goal for these models is to have lines of text under chant text, initials, and rubrics, and to have one region per chant and per rubric;
-2. Field models measure accuracy with the MAP, which should be high, and Layout models use Percentage Lost on Validation, which should be low).
+2. Field models measure accuracy with the MAP, which should be high, and Layout models use Percentage Lost on Validation, which should be low.

 | x  | Layout model | Field model |
 | ------------- | ------------- | --- |